• Home

 • Ensured tone and pacing were aligned with the emotional and cognitive needs of the user

-By designing the system persona and flow in this way, we created a dialogue that felt more like collaborating with a thoughtful colleague than interacting with a generic chatbot.
+By designing the flow in this way, we created a dialogue that felt more like collaborating with a thoughtful colleague than interacting with a generic chatbot.
 The assistant encouraged creativity, offered structure when needed, and gave users just enough control to feel supported—but never interrupted.

 One of the most critical components was defining the personality and behaviour of the voice assistant.
 Because users would be speaking out loud and thinking in real time, the assistant needed to strike a careful balance: supportive but not chatty, structured but not rigid, helpful but not overbearing.